 While you’re up top, be sure to visit the many points of Civil War interest, the Battles for Chattanooga Electric Map & Museum and Point Park, part of the Chickamauga-Chattanooga National Military Park system, just a few short blocks walk from the Incline top station.

 The Lookout Mountain Incline Railway is open Monday-Sunday, 10a-6p.
-The Lookout Mountain Incline Railway will be closed for seasonal repairs beginning January 6-20, 2014.

 Explore historic St. Elmo, with a great little collection of unique shops, restaurants, and attractions - all within a few blocks of the Incline.